jameysharp/optir/README.md

 The input can also contain let-bindings, such as `(?x 21 (+ ?x ?x))`, which is equivalent to `(+ 21 21)`.
-This is purely for convenience: recusrive definitions aren't allowed, so let-bindings are exactly equivalent to writing out the bound expression everywhere the name is used.
+This is purely for convenience: recursive definitions aren't allowed, so let-bindings are exactly equivalent to writing out the bound expression everywhere the name is used.
 Even without let-bindings, the dataflow graph is hash-consed so repeated expressions get shared internally.